 - Individually wrapped in single packets for on-the-go snacking

 - Contains no nitrates/nitrites, MSG, hormones or antibiotics

 - The plastic wrappers are hard to open and often require a knife or scissors, which you might not have if you’re hiking or eating these on the go

 We also like that these beef sticks come in mini packs.
 They are perfect for snacking and conveniently fit in gym bags, purses, and backpacks.
 If you’re extra hungry, then grab two of them as one might not fill you up.

 If you’re not familiar with beef jerky and beef sticks, then allow us to introduce you.
 These products are the perfect keto snack.
 It’s high in fat and low in carbs/sugar to help you stay in ketosis.

-Most store-bought brands are full of added sugar and preservatives, so we’ve broken down a list of the top five beef jerky sticks out there that don’t contain these nasty ingredients.
+Most store-bought brands are full of added sugar and preservatives, so we’ve broken down a list of the top beef jerky sticks out there that don’t contain these nasty ingredients.

 Take your pick between grass-fed jerky, jerky seasoned with your favorite spices, or individually wrapped jerky that you can take along with you.